eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Comparing the snapshot at the beginning and end of this STW `global mark phase` subincrement shows that:

 - The marking operation has increased the `count` value of the `<remembered-set>` by 1,066,080 cards (from 2,197,888 to 3,263,968).
-As regions are rebuilt, the new cards record the new remembered set data associated with these regions.
+As regions are rebuilt, the new cards record the new remembered set data that is associated with these regions.
-- The number of overflow regions has reduced from three to zero.
+- The number of overflow regions were from three to zero.
 - As expected of a global mark cycle's operations, there is no change in the amount of free memory available, which is 1376 MB.

-The beginning of the second part of the global *mark* phase increment, the GMP work packet procesing subincrememt, is recorded by `<concurrent-start>`.
+The beginning of the second part of the global *mark* phase increment, the GMP work packet processing subincrememt, is recorded by `<concurrent-start>`.
 The child element `<concurrent-mark-start>` records the scan target of this subincrement as 242.74 MB (254,532,672 B).

 ```xml
 <concurrent-start id="1160" type="GMP work packet processing" contextid="1154" timestamp="2021-02-26T11:17:25.157">